yaopen4/Laila-Tov/README.md

 ## Login Credentials & User Creation

-*   **Consultant**: Sign up using the email `coach@lailatov.app` (or any other email you designate for the coach) and a password of your choice.
-The application identifies the coach by this email.
+*   **Consultant**:
+    *   The primary consultant account should be created directly in the Firebase Authentication console.
+The email **must be** `coach@lailatov.app` (or the email defined as `COACH_EMAIL_IDENTIFIER` in `src/services/authService.ts` if changed).
+    *   Set a secure password for this account in the Firebase console.
+    *   The consultant logs in using this email and password.
 *   **Parent**:
+    *   **Parent accounts are created manually by the consultant in the Firebase Authentication console.** Parents cannot sign themselves up through the app.
-    *   When a consultant adds a new baby, they specify a "Parent Username".
+    *   When a consultant adds a new baby via the app and assigns a "Parent Username" (e.g., `cohen-family`):
+        1. The consultant must then go to the Firebase Console -> Authentication -> Users -> "Add user".
-    *   Parents will sign up using an email formatted as `[Parent Username]@lailatov.app` (e.g., if username is `cohen-family`, signup email is `cohen-family@lailatov.app`) and a password of their choice.
+        2. The consultant creates a user with an email formatted as `[Parent Username]@lailatov.app` (e.g., `cohen-family@lailatov.app`).
-    *   After signing up, they can log in with these credentials.
-The application will then associate them with the baby profile matching their `parentUsername`.
+        3. The consultant sets a temporary password for this parent account.
+        4. The consultant securely communicates the assigned "Parent Username" and the temporary password to the parent.
+    *   The parent then logs into the app using their assigned "Parent Username" in the "שם משתמש / אימייל" field and the temporary password.
+    *   *Note: For a production system, a "force password change on first login" mechanism is recommended but not implemented in this version.*

 ## Security Considerations

 *   **Firebase Security Rules**: **CRITICAL!** The default Firestore setup in test mode allows open access. **You MUST write and deploy appropriate Firestore Security Rules** to protect your data before deploying to production.
 Rules should ensure:
-    *   Users can only read/write data they are authorized for (e.g., a parent can only access their own baby's data).
+    *   Users can only read/write data they are authorized for (e.g., a parent can only access their own baby's data, the consultant can only access their assigned babies).
-    *   Coaches have appropriate access to manage babies.
+    *   Consultants have appropriate access to manage babies.
     *   Proper input validation and data sanitization at the database level.
 *   **Authentication & Authorization**: Firebase Authentication handles user identity.
-Authorization logic (who can access what) is enforced through Firestore Security Rules and potentially within Next.js API routes if you build them.
+Authorization logic (who can access what) is enforced through Firestore Security Rules and client-side checks in the Next.js application.
+The client-side checks are primarily for UI/UX and should not be the sole line of defense; robust Firestore rules are essential.
 *   **Input Validation**: Zod is used for client-side form validation.
-Server-side validation (e.g., in Firebase Cloud Functions or your backend API if you build one) is crucial for production.
+Server-side validation (e.g., in Firestore Security Rules or Firebase Cloud Functions if you extend the backend) is crucial for production.
 *   **Sensitive Data**: Review how and where sensitive data is stored and ensure it complies with privacy regulations.
+The current setup stores data in Firestore as configured by you.

 ## Mobile Compatibility